Florida gun laws do not necessitate the

 Individuals involved in the firearms business, such as dealing and repairing.

 A firearm may be transported in a private vehicle as long as the firearm is in a secured case and is not easily accessible by anyone traveling in the vehicle.
 This particular juncture pertains specifically to handguns.
 Rifles and shotguns may be transported anywhere in a private vehicle, as long as the use of such firearms is considered to be within the constraints of the law, and the firearm is not concealed on the person.

-A unique facet of Florida gun laws is that it allows for a no "duty to retreat" clause in its legislature.
-Essentially, this provision of law states that an individual has the right to defend him/herself by any means necessary--including deadly force--if he/she is attacked on a location, as long as the individual is not trespassing.
-An individual has the right to defend him/herself if the person feels its is absolutely necessary to prevent harm or death to him/herself or others.
+A unique facet of Florida gun laws is that it allows for a no “duty to retreat” clause in its legislature.
+Essentially, this provision of the law states that an individual has the right to defend him/herself by any means necessary–including deadly force–if he/she is attacked on a location, as long as the individual is not trespassing.
+An individual has the right to defend him/herself if the person feels it is absolutely necessary to prevent harm or death to him/herself or others.